 - Increased likelihood of untreated medical conditions and uncompensated care: At-risk individuals unable to access needed services face an increased risk of untreated chronic health conditions.1 These individuals frequently end up requiring expensive, uncompensated inpatient and ED care.
 This problem is particularly acute for homeless individuals, for whom the lack of preventive and primary care leads to increased risk of poorly controlled diabetes, heart and lung disease, sexually transmitted diseases, untreated wounds, and a range of psychiatric and substance abuse problems.

-Description of the Innovative ActivityStudents from the UMDNJ-Robert Wood Johnson Medical School operate The Promise Clinic, a free primary care health clinic for visitors to a large local soup kitchen.
-After an initial screening, patients receive comprehensive medical treatment, including education, diagnostic tests, medication, and, as necessary, in-house mental health care and referrals to outside specialists.
-Students work together in four-person teams under the supervision of a faculty physician preceptor.
+Description of the Innovative ActivityStudents from the Rutgers Robert Wood Johnson Medical School operate HIPHOP Promise Clinic, a free primary care health clinic for visitors to a large local soup kitchen.
+After an initial screening, patients receive comprehensive medical treatment, including education, diagnostic tests, medication, and, as necessary, on-site in-house mental health care and referrals to outside specialists.
+Students work together in four-person teams under the supervision of a volunteer faculty physician preceptor.
 Key program elements are described below.

 - Team-based care: The students are organized into four-person teams.
 Each team consists of one medical student from each year of training, with the third-year student serving as team leader, the fourth-year student as an adviser, and the first- and second-year students as patient advocates and assistants to the team leader.
 Each team works with one or two patients at a time and with three to five over the course of a year (since patients are drawn from a highly transient population and some drop out of the program).
 As much as possible, teams stay together from one year to the next, with a first-year student added to the team when the fourth-year student graduates.

-- Faculty physician preceptor oversight: A physician preceptor from the faculty of the medical school is on duty at the clinic each Thursday night to oversee the medical students.
+- Volunteer faculty physician preceptor oversight: A physician preceptor from the faculty of the medical school or community is on duty at the clinic each Thursday night to oversee the medical students.
 Preceptors observe the care provided by students and take an active role in that care.
 Preceptors also routinely review patient charts with students to ensure high-quality care.

-- Referrals from soup kitchen: The staff social worker at Elijah's Promise asks new visitors to the soup kitchen about their health and access to medical services.
+- Referrals from soup kitchen: The staff social worker at Elijah's Promise asks clients from the soup kitchen about their health and access to medical services.
 In cases where an individual needs medical care and is not likely to pursue it independently, the social worker explains how the clinic works and encourages him or her to make an appointment for an initial screening.
-Many visitors to the soup kitchen are skeptical about health care and have not seen a doctor in years, so overcoming their doubts often takes multiple conversations.
+Many clients of the soup kitchen are skeptical about health care and have not seen a doctor in years, so overcoming their doubts often takes multiple conversations.

 - Initial and ongoing care: The clinic offers an initial screening and diagnosis and ongoing care based on a customized care plan, as outlined below:

-- Screening and diagnosis, supported by onsite laboratory and pharmacy: At the patient's first visit, he or she is introduced to the assigned student medical team and the physician preceptor on duty that evening.
-The team takes the patient's medical history and performs a physical examination and basic diagnostic tests (e.g., body mass index, blood pressure, cholesterol, and glucose).
-The clinic has an onsite laboratory, also staffed by student volunteers with supervision from medical school faculty.
+- Screening and diagnosis, supported by laboratory and pharmacy services: At the patient's first visit, he or she is introduced to the assigned student medical team and the physician preceptor on duty that evening.
+The team takes the patient's medical history and performs a physical examination.
+If indicated, laboratory tests are provided through point of care testing, or collection of samples that are analyzed at an outside reference laboratory.
 For many patients, this initial screen leads to the diagnosis of one or more chronic conditions, such as diabetes, asthma, hypertension, obesity, high cholesterol, and heart disease.
-In these instances, the team may prescribe medications, which can be obtained at the onsite pharmacy (also run by students).
-In 2012, the clinic plans to replace the onsite pharmacy with a prescription voucher system that will allow patients to pick up free or low-cost medication at nearby pharmacies.
+In these instances, the student doctor teams recommend a treatment plan to the physician preceptor, who writes prescriptions accordingly.
+An onsite pharmacy team (run by students) assists patients in obtaining medication through a prescription voucher system that is coordinated with a local pharmacy.
+The costs of medication and laboratory services are completely covered by the Promise Clinic (updated November 2013).

 - Team-developed care plan: After the screening, team members develop a long-term care plan for the patient, which they subsequently discuss with a faculty physician preceptor.
 In many cases, patients' illnesses are already severe, leading the team to implement an intensive plan.